- “Empathy” is a recent term founded upon deeply flawed axioms of the human sciences.

-For even if we overlook the dubious origins of the term, its nebulous meaning, the epistemological impossibility of its operation, and its contradiction of other underlying theories of the popular culture, a basic question remains: what can be so wrong about compassion for others?
+For even if we overlook the dubious origins of the term, its nebulous meaning, the epistemological impossibility of its operation, and its contradiction of other underlying theories of popular cultures, a basic question remains: what can be so wrong about compassion for others?
 Is it really so much less than the imaginary empathy that Edward Titchener and Atticus Finch invented in its stead?

 In its popular form, the word has distinct moral connotations, rather than clinical ones.
 So let us ignore the pseudo-scientific etymology and the impossibility of actually walking a mile in another’s shoes.
 Let us ignore its negatives and simply equate it with compassion.
 Isn’t that a good thing?
 What could be wrong with caring for others?
 Isn’t it the essence of the Golden Rule at work?

 I would never argue that compassion is not a very good thing or that it is not one sign of a working morality.
 It’s just not enough to make one.
 We can’t think of empathy in even its most simplistic form as a pillar of morality because a true moral system requires a consistency of judgment and a commitment to equity that an imaginative emotional act simply cannot provide.
 It is both too little and too much.
 Too little because it suggests that moral worth is imposed by the power of our sympathetic response, requiring our attention to weight a situation with moral heft.
 And I don’t have to remind you that our attention is a very fickle thing.
 It is also too much because equity would require that we feel such a sympathetic response appropriate not to our level of attention but to the level of need that merits it, whether we notice it or not.
 And that would require a level of attentiveness that would leave us little time to live out our lives (see “Natural Law and the Legality of Human Rights”).